 About The Owner:

-Rosen Sound is ran by owner/operator Rob Rosen.
-Born into a family of jazz and classical upright bassists, Rob was exposed to great music quite early, leading to him taking up the drums.
-Rob discovered synthesizers in high school and put the sticks down not too long after.
+Rosen Sound is ran by owner/operator Bobby (previously Rob) Rosen.
+Born into a family of jazz and classical upright bassists, Bobby was exposed to great music quite early, leading to him taking up the drums.
+Bobby discovered synthesizers in high school and put the sticks down not too long after.

-Rob found his love for synthesizers from listening to bands like Rush, Van Halen, and other keyboard/synthesizer laden heavy metal bands from Scandinavia.
-Although Rob listens to and appreciates synthesizer roots in classic pop and electronic records, Rob is a bonafide headbanger, and is probably the worlds biggest Iron Maiden fan.
+Bobby found his love for synthesizers from listening to bands like Rush, Van Halen, and other keyboard/synthesizer laden heavy metal bands from Scandinavia.
+Although Bobby listens to and appreciates synthesizer roots in classic pop and electronic records, Rob is a bonafide headbanger, and is probably the worlds biggest Iron Maiden fan.

 Tech work came naturally from a young age born simply from not being able to afford repairs while playing in local bands.
 A career was chosen of it after the realization that he was more interested in what and how his gear was accomplishing sonic awesomeness than actually playing them, though he still is an avid player and practicer of keyboard instruments, even still playing the occasional gig in his heavy metal band.